 - Kale – Remove the stems, chop or tear the leaves and add them to the soup in the last few minutes of cooking so they are just barely wilted when the soup is done.

 What You’ll Need For This Recipe

-1 lb. asparagus – Clean them, trim them and the cut them into approximately 1 inch pieces.
+Asparagus – Clean them, trim them, and then cut them into approximately 1-inch pieces.

-15 oz. can cannellini beans – This optional, but part of what makes minestrone is the beans.
+Canned cannellini beans – This is optional, but part of what makes minestrone is the beans.
 Toss these in at the very end in the last 1 to 2 minutes of cooking.